Setting up OAuth 2.0

 - From the registration process, obtain the Client ID and Client Secret values.

 - For Google API integration, you need to make an API call to retrieve the initial Code value.
-For more information on retrieving this value from the Google API, see this article.
+For more information on retrieving this value from the Google API, see the following Google’s article: Refreshing an access token (offline access).

 - Use the Code value to retrieve the Refresh Token.